 At the same time there are still many classical (academic) style murals being painted (such as those by mural arts organization MU but also by municipal programs across the island).
 Although some the artists who have painted for these organizations and programs have backgrounds in graffiti or street art, they are mostly painted using fine arts and design approaches.
 Combined there have been over 100 such murals produced across the island in a number of boroughs.
 These projects have also forged strong relationships with the property owners and communities that they have painted in and continue to build and nurture these relations with every new project.
 Perhaps the most overt evidence of this shift in narrative has been the growth and popularity of Mural Festival (first held in 2013) in the Plateau area of Montreal along St. Laurent Boulevard.
 With substantial support from local businesses, property owners, and the municipal government the festival has developed into one of the more popular yearly attractions showcasing both home-grown and international artistic talent.
 Many of the local and international wall painters involved in the yearly festival have backgrounds in graffiti and street art and the festival organizers do well to accommodate these interests.
 Mural Festival has annually showcased the talents of local writers and artists on some of the largest and well positioned walls with top shelf given to one of Montreal’s all-time top writers, Scan, in its inaugural year.

 Although local writing culture and graffiti art have been kept relevant through the efforts of local artists, events, and organizations, and one of the largest concerns which remains has been the loss of wall space to new mural art projects and festivals.
-Many of the walls that murals are being painted on are the same which graffiti writers have historically bombed and then later painted permission or commission productions or murals on.
+Some of the walls that murals are being painted on are those which graffiti writers have previously done permission or commission productions or murals on.
 These are walls they have worked hard to regulate and maintain over the years.
-As festivals continue to expand they appropriate these former graffiti walls for muralism, effectively erasing a history of writing and the names of those who helped to establish the culture of contemporary wall painting in this city.
-The attitudes of the public, property owners, and proprietors have shifted with the narrative as well, who see the rising popularity of monumental wall painting and the type of aesthetics involved –mostly photo realism, portraiture, and super graphics (large graphical designs that are applied with vibrant colors, usually in patterns or geometric shapes, over walls or floors and ceilings making the illusion of altered space) –as more appealing and so are less inclined to continue permitting or paying graffiti artists to paint productions or murals which are typically not as large and contain elements which are too similar in form to graffiti lettering and free hand characters.
-Even the members of A’Shop have to contend with the interests and demands of their clients who are less and less interested in having anything overtly graffiti themed in their murals.
+As festivals continue to expand they appropriate these former graffiti walls for muralism, and with them the names of those who helped to establish the culture of contemporary wall painting in this city.
+The attitudes of the public, property owners, and proprietors have shifted with the narrative as well, who see the rising popularity of street art muralism and the type of aesthetics involved –mostly photo realism, portraiture, and super graphics (large graphical designs that are applied with vibrant colors, usually in patterns or geometric shapes, over walls or floors and ceilings making the illusion of altered space) –as more appealing and so are less inclined to continue permitting or paying graffiti artists to paint productions or murals which are typically not as large and contain elements which are too similar in form to graffiti lettering and free hand characters.

 As graffiti productions and murals are slowly replaced with large-scale contemporary murals, there are mixed reactions from community.
 Older writers who have turned to painting large scale murals (including those from A’Shop or who participate in Mural Festival) are targeted by a younger generation of bombers who consider them to be ‘sell outs’ or lacking any more street credibility which inflames the relations between older and newer generations.
 Older writers who have professionalized their talents lose interest in being associated with the younger elements on the street who lack historical knowledge and disrespect them with their cross outs.
 As well, older writers, including those who independently pursue the painting of local walls, find themselves struggling to maintain their hold on older walls, and finding new ones on which to paint by permission or for commission.
 There has also been concern that increasingly, more and more wall space is being given to international artists who have little to no connection to the communities that they are painting in.
 They are appreciated that is for sure, but their time is fleeting, more ephemeral than the walls they paint, they may only be there for a week or ten days at most before they go off to the next wall in the next city, country, and festival.
 As much as this engenders an appreciation for different forms, styles, and messages, there is less and less connection between the artist and where they are painting.
 In an odd and ironic twist, an illicit form of writing and taking space (graffiti) has led to the engendering of a stronger sense of responsibility and connection to one’s community through graffiti productions and muralism.
 For some who have taken their graffiti muralism to monumental levels this translates into a certain sense of civic ownership and pride for one’s streets, regulating and maintaining walls, taking responsibility (more than just the space) over a wall as a sort of resident artist.

 Ultimately, as we move forward it is important to both recognize those who have made contributions to the growth and development of the subculture and to nurture the relations between successful more experienced artists and the younger generations of writers who are eager to pursue in their footsteps and make their own mark.
 We need to make space for new forms of artistic expression but also to respect the space that older generations and traditions have worked hard to establish and maintain.
 Festivals and municipal programs on the island of Montreal have generally done well to do this, incorporating both graffiti muralism and experienced artists into their projects to develop lasting relations between them and the emerging generations of street artists and graffiti writers.
-It is not just how graffiti paved the way to street art and then to contemporary forms of muralism, but how writers and artists have inspired and driven us to continually create, innovate, and push ourselves to achieve greater accomplishments, individually and collectively.
+Graffiti writing and street art have both come to influence and inform contemporary forms of muralism and both deserve to have a voice in our cities.
+Graffiti writers and street artists have inspired and driven us to continually create, innovate, and push ourselves to achieve greater accomplishments, individually and collectively.
 That is the true legacy of names, commemorating those who have passed but also recognizing those who have helped to make the current art worlds of graffiti, street art, and contemporary muralism possible.
 We owe it to them to continue that project, to keep inspiring each other, to push ourselves, the medium and the community to even greater heights.